Have you been thinking about getting a large dog to protect your home? Will an alert dog protect your home?

-If so, you need to reconsider.
+If so, please reconsider.

-Dogs are great for companionship but they are not a viable replacement for having a monitored home security system installed in your home.
+Dogs are great for companionship but they are not a viable replacement for having a security system installed in your home.
 Not only can the professionals here at Holder’s Security help you with a new home security system they can tell you why having one is much better than relying on a guard dog.

 Although you may believe having a guard dog is good enough to deter a burglar, the truth is a dog is only a slight deterrence.
 Burglars are not good people.
 They don’t really care whether your dog lives or dies.
 They may kill or incapacitate your dog to enter your home.
 It sounds harsh, but sadly it’s true.

 If you travel or go on vacation, do you plan to leave your dog at home alone?
 Many people board their dog or take it with them when they are away for an extended amount of time.
 If you have a security system installed, your home will no longer be vulnerable to a burglary during long stretches of days while you and your family are away.
 Plus, with the new advancements to modern security systems, you can also check your home online while you’re away.